+ITEM DESCRIPTION

+Inside This refers to the host on the LAN.

+Outside This refers to the host on the WAN.

-ITEM DESCRIPTION Local This refers to the packet address (source or destination) as the packet travels on the LAN.
+Local This refers to the packet address (source or destination) as the packet travels on the LAN.

 Global This refers to the packet address (source or destination) as the packet travels on the WAN.